kovalc0mrade/kovalc0mrade.github.io/_posts/2020-08-30-multiple-github-accounts.markdown

 This problem comes up almost for every developer during his career.
 The reasons might be different: for example, you might have a personal account and corporate account, or you have a separate account for freelance, or maybe you wanna work from the shadow and make commits from someone's account.

 ![](/assets/images/multiple-github-accounts.jpg)
-In this article, we will use authentication with GitHub via ssh and the solution is pretty straightforward - multiple ssh keys settings for different GitHub accounts.
+In this article, I will use authentication with GitHub via ssh and the solution is pretty straightforward - multiple ssh keys settings for different GitHub accounts.
 This case is taken from my own experience, so I'll show all the steps on Mac machine, but it shouldn't be complicated to repeat on Windows/Linux machine.
 For more detailed instructions, please refer to [Github's documentation](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 Let's imagine that we have 2 GitHub accounts.
 The first one is - *kovalc0mrade-personal* and the second one is - *kovalc0mrade-company*.